Freaked out Millennials: The Causes and Consequences of Anxiety Disorder Among Undergraduate Students

-As the first generation raised on the internet and social media, as a generation that came of age in the wake of the 2008 recession, and as a generation still grappling with increased economic uncertainty and worsening financial prospects in the wake of this recession, Millennials are experiencing anxiety like no other generation.
+As the first generation to come of age in the wake of the 2008 recession, and as a generation still grappling with increased economic uncertainty and worsening financial prospects in the wake of one of the worst economic downturns in U.S. history, Millennials are experiencing anxiety like no other generation.
 But just how bad is this problem?
+The Berkeley Institute for the Future of Young Americans takes a look at rising trends in anxiety experienced by undergraduate students on college campuses across the U.S.

 July 2018 - Policy Brief